-Inside the Vision Engine: How OpenSpace Is Using Advanced Technology to Revolutionize the Construction Industry
+Inside the Vision Engine: OpenSpace’s Advanced Technology Revolutionizing the Construction Industry

-Instead of taking photos manually, field teams strap 360 cameras to their hard hats and walk their sites as usual; it requires no additional effort and takes a fraction of the time of traditional tools.
-The walk track is automatically computed and photos are aligned, stitched together and mapped to the floor plans.
+Instead of taking photos manually, field teams using OpenSpace can simply strap 360° cameras to their hard hats and walk their sites as usual; it requires little to no additional effort and takes a fraction of the time of traditional tools.
+The walk track is automatically computed, and photos are aligned, stitched together, and mapped to the floor plans.
 The documentation it produces is robust enough to let team members revisit any specific location at any specific point in time, improving collaboration, reducing travel costs, and preventing rework.

 But what’s behind this technology?
 In this post, we’ll give a bit of background on the technologies powering the Vision Engine and the team bringing it to life.